-Action Compacts the pen data based on specified trim options

-HPENDATA CompactPenData(hpendata, wTrimOptions)

-Parameter Туре Description

-hpendata HPENDATA Pen data

-wTrimOptions UINT Data-trimming options

-CompactPenData trims the pen data in hpendata based on the wTrimOptions parameter.
+Action Compacts the pen dat a based on specified rim options Module RC Manager Called By Application Syntax HPENDATA Comp actPenData(hpendat a, wTrimOptions) Parameter Туре Description hpendata HPENDATA Pen data wTrimOptions UINT Data-trimming options Comments CompactPenData trims the pen data in hpendata based on the wTrimOptions parameter.
 For complete details on compression and inking, see Chapter 4, "Managing Ink in Windows for Pens Applications."

-The following table lists the trim options.

-Trim options Meaning PDTT_DEFAULT Reallocates memory block to fit the data; does not trim the data.
-If you call CompactPenData with this trim option and the call GlobalSize (hpendata), you can get the size of the data file to be saved.
-This data can be written out like any other block of binary data.
-PDTT_ALL Removes the PENINFO structure from the header; throws out all data from up points (points collected when the pen is not in contact with the tablet) and removes OEM data and collinear points.
-PDTT_COLINEAR Removes successive identical points and colinear points from the pen data.
-After the operation is performed, PDTS_NOCOLINEAR is set in the wPndts field of the pendata header.
-The colinear points can be removed with very little loss of recognition accuracy.
-If the colinear points are removed before the points are scaled to display coordinates, there may be some slight change in visual image.
-PDTT_COMPRESS Compresses the data without losing any information.
-Once the data has been compressed, the compressed hpendata can be passed as a parameter only to the following functions: CompactPenData , GetPenDataInfo , DuplicatePenData .
+The following table li ists the trim options.
+Trim options Meaning PDTT_DEFAULT the data. option an the size c es memory block to fit the data; does not trim If you call CompactPenData with this trim d the call GlobalSize (hpendata), you can get f the data file to be saved.
+This data can be at like any other block of binary data.
+PDTT_ALL throws ou the pen is the PENINFO structure from the header; at all data from up points (points collected when not in contact with the tablet) and removes a and collinear points.
+PDTT_COLINEAR from the PDTS_N pendata h very little points are successive identical points and colinear points pen data.
+After the operation is performed, OCOLINEAR is set in the wPndts field of the leader.
+The colinear points can be removed with closs of recognition accuracy.
+If the colinear e removed before the points are scaled to pordinates, there may be some slight change in age.
+PDTT_COMPRESS Once the hpendata following ses the data without losing any information. data has been compressed, the compressed can be passed as a parameter only to the functions: CompactPenData , pataInfo, DuplicatePenData .

 This is the best compression currently provided by the CompactPenData function that retains the ability for an application to come back later and recognize the ink.

 Trim options Meaning PDTT_DECOMPRESS Decompresses the data.
 You cannot use this option with any other trim options.
 Compression will restore the data completely.
 PDTT_OEMDATA Removes OEM data.
 (That is, data other than x,y coordinates - for example, pressure.)
 This option will not affect delayed recognition unless you are using a recognizer that expressly requires OEM data.
 For example, signature recognizers often use pressure information.
 PDTT_PENINFO Removes the PENINFO structure from the header.
 Use this option if there is no OEM data associated with the data points or if the application will not be using any of the OEM data.
-This option will have no effect on the pendata for delayed recognition.
+This option will have no effect on the pen data for delayed recognition.
 PDTT_UPPOINTS Throws out all data from up points (points collected when the pen is not in contact with the tablet).
 This option will have no effect on delayed recognition.
 It should not be necessary, because the majority of the time up points are not a part of standard pen data.